 The passionate fan will at times find this to be a bit maddening – especially during losing slides such as we recently saw.
 There is then a knee-jerk reaction to suggest that someone needs to light a fire under this team.
 I’m not sure that will work with this group, as their fire is a steady pilot light within – far from plain view.
 However, a guy who might bring some new color to this rather bland landscape is tonight’s starter Kevin Gausman, who by all reports has some eccentricities and interesting quirks of personality.

 All of this is to say that Orioles fans would do well to be a bit more emotionally mellow like the team, balancing the highs and lows.
 It is not a posture that comes easily to fans (a term that is short for “fanatics”).
 But there is no doubt that the past two games with wins and quality starts have given the residents of Birdland cause for a corporate sigh of relief.
 And we can hope for that trend to continue tonight.
 But don’t expect Showalter to alter his show emotionally if it does, or does not.

-Topics: Buck Showalter
+Tags: Buck Showalter